-Potential used Toyota Tacoma buyers can use this information to help identify which models may be the best fit as well as how to then purchase the vehicle at the best possible price ... and yes, even at wholesale.
+Potential older model Toyota Tacoma buyers can use this information to help identify which models may be the best fit as well as how to then purchase the vehicle at the best possible price ... and yes, even at wholesale.

 We happen to like Tacomas.
 We think they're a very dependable, durable and versatile truck with good handling, performance and surprising comfort.
 Not bad on gas mileage either.

-We've had a number of them here over the years and they continually impress.
-We've been particularly struck with their construction quality, maneuverability and interior space and comfort.
+We had a number of them here over the years and they continually impressed.
+We were particularly struck with their construction quality, maneuverability and interior space and comfort.
 They've also proven to have an above average record for reliability.
 It's just a solid truck and a mainstay in the midsize pickup segment.

-Our customers also report lower maintenance costs and the ability to carry a lot of miles.
-Makes sense that the Tacoma is both an "Editors Most Wanted" and "Consumers" Most Wanted" award winner over at Edmunds.com.
+Our customers also reported lower maintenance costs and the ability to carry a lot of miles.
+Makes sense that these older Tacomas were both an "Editors Most Wanted" and "Consumers" Most Wanted" award winner over at Edmunds.com.